risingwavelabs/risingwave-docs/docs/sql/query-syntax/query-syntax-values-clause.md

 id: query-syntax-values-clause

 title: VALUES clause
+description: Generate one or more rows of data as a table expression.
 ---

 In RisingWave, the `VALUES` clause is used to generate one or more rows of data as a table expression.
 It is commonly used in SQL queries to create temporary tables or to insert data into a table.